KAVETIRISHIKA/UNP-Project-with-Power-Bi-HR-Resources/README.md

-# UNP-Project-with-power-Bi-HR-attrition completed this project
+# UNP-Project-with-Power-Bi-HR-attrition completed this project
 as part of my Bi With Power Bi internship with United Network Of Professionals.
 Key Highlights:
 Contributed to the development of intricate KPI'S and Dynamic, interactive Power Bi Interfaces.